Goodsprings Ghost Town

-If you’re in the Las Vegas area and chasing a true Wild West ghost town day trip, there’s no better place to peel back the pages of time than Goodsprings Ghost Town.
-Situated about 45 minutes south of the Las Vegas Strip nearest Jean, time in Goodsprings rolls all the way back to 1904 at this frozen-in-time Nevada ghost town where visitors can get to know the famous Pioneer Saloon, adrenaline pumping off-road tours, storied Hollywood history, and what was one of the most bountiful mining districts in southern Nevada.
+Chasing a true Wild West ghost town day trip?
+If you’re near Las Vegas, you’re in luck: there’s no better way to peel back the pages of time than with a visit to this 120-year-old relic.
+At this Clark County ghost town — situated just 45 minutes south of the Las Vegas Strip near Jean — visitors can drink in history at the Pioneer Saloon, kick up dust on adrenaline-pumping off-road tours, and explore what was one of the most bountiful mining districts in southern Nevada.

 Campbell Stone Cabin